Patrick-6/genmc/README.md

 In order to use the tool on a Debian-based installation, you will need the following packages:

-		clang, llvm-3.5, llvm-3.5-dev
+		autoconf  automake  clang  llvm  llvm-dev  libffi-dev

+We have tested the tool with LLVM versions 3.5.0 and 3.8.1.
+Most likely, it also works for all those in between.

 <a name="installing">Installing</a>
 ----------------------------------

-* For a default build issue:
+For a default build issue:

 		autoreconf
 		./configure